-Principle 4 - The custodian should be functionally independent from the responsible entity.
+Standard 3 - CIS assets should be entrusted to a third party custodian that is functionally independent from the responsible entity.

-- 56. Many jurisdictions require that CIS assets be held by an eligible third party custodian appointed by the responsible entity, often with an additional requirement that such custodian be independent of the responsible entity. - 57.
+- 52. Many jurisdictions require that CIS assets be held by an eligible third party custodian appointed by the responsible entity, often with an additional requirement that such custodian be independent of the responsible entity. - 53.
 It is recognised that the concept of "independence" varies among jurisdictions, with some regulatory regimes insisting upon there being no shareholding relationship of the custodian with the responsible entity, while others allow cross shareholdings between the responsible entity and the custodian.
-Instead of restricting shareholding relationships, some regulatory systems achieve the required degree of independence by the establishment of a separate corporate structure for the custodian, an independent board and separate lines of reporting to the management of the custodian.
+Instead of restricting shareholding relationships, some regulatory systems achieve the required degree of independence by allowing a separate corporate structure for the custodian, an independent board and separate lines of reporting to the management of the custodian.